lliamsymonds04/MacroGpt/README.md

 # MacroGpt
- Prompt ChatGPT to get the protein and calories of a described food
+ Prompt ChatGPT to get the protein and calories of a meal.
+ Can determine macros from image or text description.

 Needs a:
 - Chat GPT API key